microsoft/VSExtensibility/New_Extensibility_Model/Docs/Extension_Guides/Command/Command.md

 ## Creating new commands

-To get started, add a reference to the [Microsoft.VisualStudio.Extensibility](https://www.nuget.org/TODO-add-real-link) NuGet package.
+To get started, add a reference to the [Microsoft.VisualStudio.Extensibility](https://www.nuget.org/TODO-add-real-link) NuGet package to your project.

 ### Registering a command